jiuyunjun/simple-ftp/README.md

 - Drag-and-drop area for quick upload
 - Upload folders as ZIP archives
 - Download and delete uploaded files
-- Delete entire spaces from the index page
+- Delete entire spaces from the index page with confirmation
 - Batch download selected files by clicking rows to select
 - Comment board with colored messages
 - Copy comment text exactly as written, preserving spaces and line breaks